How To Bullet Journal for Mental Health: 19 Page Ideas

 - How To Set Up A Bullet Journal: Step By Step Bullet Journal Setup Guide

 Free Bullet Journal Printables

 There are some free printable habit and mood trackers in the Resources Vault, as well as some self-care stickers you can use to decorate your mental health pages.

-If you’re not part of Planning Mashers yet, be sure to sign up at the end of the post and get your access to the Resources Vault and more.
+If you’re not part of Planning Mashers yet, be sure to sign up and get access to the Resources Vault and 100+ free Bullet Journal printables.